Jennifer Lopez's Red Carpet Fashion Look at 2019 Grammy Awards

 The 49-year-old star stepped in front of flashing lights wearing an off-white gown with rhinestone and gold-chain details.
 Like her early Grammys outfit days, the "El Anillo" singer accessorized with an off-white cowboy hat, which featured the same gold chains as her dress.

-Since all eyes were going to be on her sizzling gown, she kept the rest of her beauty look to a minimum.
+Since all eyes were going to be on her sizzling Ralph and Russo gown, she kept the rest of her beauty look to a minimum.

 Her makeup was simple, yet striking as she wore her signature smoky eye, bronzer and nude lips.
 As for her hair?
 She opted for a low pony with extra long extensions.